 About MolTrust

 W3C DID-based trust infrastructure for AI agents.
-Verifiable Credentials, on-chain anchoring, and x402 micropayments — built on open standards, deployed on Base.
+Verifiable Credentials, immutable audit anchoring, and x402 micropayments — built on open standards, anchored immutably.

 MCP Tools